 The travel ban that was recently implemented by President Trump has created widespread panic across the United States.
 In California, which is the home to millions of undocumented immigrants and green card holders, fear and anger are nearly-tangible sentiments.
 As a lawyer and advocate for immigrants from all backgrounds, Joshua L. Goldstein understands what you’re going through as an immigrant, even if you’re not from one of the seven countries named in the president’s executive order.
 Attorney Goldstein is ready to help you achieve your immigration goals.

-At the Law Offices of Joshua L. Goldstein, PC, we were curious about how legal immigrants in California feel about the Trump Administration’s new policies, and so we conducted a survey based on the following questions:
+At the Goldstein Immigration Lawyers, we were curious about how legal immigrants in California feel about the Trump Administration’s new policies, and so we conducted a survey based on the following questions:

 - Country of Origin